mstksg/inCode/copy/entries/story-of-shapes.md

 printed) depends on the *result* of of the intermediate actions (the `getLine`).
 You can no longer know in advance what action the program will have without actually running it and getting the results.

+The same thing happens when you start sequencing conduits: you now cannot know how much or when they yield or pull until you actually run them.
+And for parsers, you can't know what counts as a valid parse or how much a parser will consume until you actually start parsing and getting your intermediate parse results.

 `Monad` is also what makes `guard` and co. useful.
 Consider the purely
 Applicative: